Start: 16st 7lb (231lb)

 This website is about the recipes, diet tips and exercises that helped me lose 98lbs and keep it off.

-I started small.
-I cut out junk, processed foods and stopped getting takeaways.
+I started small, cutting out junk, processed foods and stopped getting takeaways.
 I gave up alcohol for 6 months (which really helped kick start the weight loss) and I started cooking everything from scratch.
-I had never really cooked before, I was just putting things in the oven, or turning the microwave on.
-I started buying fresh foods, some I had never tried or even heard of before.
+Also, I had never really cooked before, I was just putting things in the oven, or turning the microwave on.
+When out shopping, I started buying fresh foods, some I had never tried or even heard of before.
 I changed the taste of things with herbs and spices, rather than covering it with fatty sauces and I discovered a love of cooking.
 I actually became pretty good at it.
 After 6 months, of not really trying, but just cooking more healthily, I had lost 40lbs.
 I hit a plateau at that point and I knew I had to kick it up a gear, and that meant exercise.